Thanh-0dev/Heretic/README.md

 ## How to setup the game :
 ### For MacOS :
+ - Open your terminal
-Open your terminal, write "chmod +x " then drag and drop the "Heretic.command" file in the terminal and press enter.
+ - Write "chmod +x "
+ - Drag and drop the "Heretic.command" file in the terminal
+ - Press enter

+#### Now you're set, you can open the file normally and enjoy the game as much as you like !

 ### For Windows :
 Work in progress ...

-#### Now you're set, you can open the file normally and enjoy the game as much as you like !

 ## Project :
 Heretic is the first project i ever developped with the help of a friend of mine who made all the assets.